facebook/metro/docs/Configuration.md

 Type: `Array<string>`

 Specify the fields in package.json files that will be used by the module resolver to do redirections when requiring certain packages.
-The default is `['browser', 'main']`, so the resolver will use the `browser` field if it exists and `main` otherwise.
+The default is `['react-native', 'browser', 'main']`, so the resolver will use the `react-native` field if it exists, alternatively the `browser` and `main` otherwise.

 #### `disableHierarchicalLookup`